illumine/articles/Containers/Docker-Container-Env-Arg.md

   blah blah.....  ${myenv}
 ```

-Lessons learned:
+## Lessons learned:
--Args are used for building the container
+- Build Arguments are used **to build the container**
--Args can be specified in the `Dockerfile`, using a `docker-compose.yml` file, using an `.env` file, during `docker build` with like
+- Build Arguments can be specified in the `Dockerfile` using `ARG` directive, using a `docker-compose.yml` file, using an `.env` file, during `docker build` with
+`docker` command line attribute `--build-arg` like the following example
 ```
 docker build --build-arg some_variable_name=a_value
 ```
--Envs are used to run the container
+- Environment variables are used **to run the container**
--Envs are preceeded from Args
+- Environment variables are preceeded from Build Arguments
--During `COPY` no substitution of Args or Envs takes place.
+- During `COPY` no substitution of Args or Envs takes place in the COPYed file - DOcker does not support templating by default!!!

 ## Read more